Doskoy/FR/README.md

 4.Modify the client and server for make them use UDP datagrams.

 5. Creation and definition of a application protocol using the client/server paradigm.
-I did the simulation of an activity monitor where you put manually the information of the monitor and the server give you a result of that information.
+I did the simulation of an activity monitor where you put manually the information of the monitor and the server give you a result.